EMDR & Trauma

 EMDR has been thoroughly researched, and it is also extremely efficient.
 We follow eight stages of a set protocol, and this is very focused work that will not take years and years (unlike other types of therapy).

-I have worked with many clients who have experienced a significant improvement as a result of our work together.
+I have worked with many clients who have experienced significant improvements resulting from our work together.
 They have seen an improved ability at work, a healthier happier home life, and they have enjoyed more rewarding relationships with friends and family.

 - Images